SethRobertson/GitBestPractices/index.md

 branch is finally merged in.

-Another good reason is to ensure each commit compiles and/or passes regression tests, and represents a different easily understood concept (important for archeology).
-The former allows git-bisect to chose any commit and have a good chance of that commit doing something useful, and the latter allows for easy change review, understanding, and cherry-picking.
+Another good reason is to ensure each commit compiles and/or passes regression tests, and represents a different easily understood concepts.
+The former allows git-bisect to chose any commit and have a good chance of that commit doing something useful, and the latter allows for easy change/code review, understanding, archeology, and cherry-picking.
+Proponents claim it is all about leaving a history others can later use to understand _why_ the code became the way it is now, to make it less likely for others to break it

 The downside to *hiding the sausage* making is the added time it takes to perfect the administrative parts of the developers job.
 It is time